Browse this topic

-Automatic tracking is a free customer delivery feature.
-It allows you to have Canada Post packages that are addressed to you, and to your FlexDelivery™ address (if applicable), automatically added to your logged in Canada Post Track list.
+Automatic tracking is a free customer delivery and returns feature.
+It allows you to have Canada Post packages automatically added to your signed-in Canada Post Track list (incoming and returns).
 It also means you’ll get notifications for these packages and can set a delivery preference for eligible packages in case we try to deliver directly to your home.
 We’ll make a reasonable effort to accommodate your request.

 Notifications